sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 Follow the [standard upgrade procedure](../deploy/docker-compose/upgrade.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.43).*

 ## 3.41 -> 3.42.2

 Follow the [standard upgrade procedure](../deploy/docker-compose/upgrade.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.42).*

 ## 3.40 -> 3.41